My Portfolio of Documentary Wedding Photography Favorites

 Candid wedding photos by an experienced documentary wedding photographer mean you can enjoy your day, knowing afterward you’ll have images to treasure forever.

-A bride reaches for her friend to join her in the middle of the dancing circle in this documentary wedding photo taken at a Jewish wedding.
+A bride reaches for her friend to join her in the middle of the dancing circle in this documentary wedding photo taken at a Jewish wedding by Amy Milstein.

-In this black and white photo, we see the intertwined fingers of the bride and groom as they listen to the toast by the best man.
+In this candid black and white photo by Amy Milstein, we see the intertwined fingers of the bride and groom as they listen to the toast by the best man.

-The bride and groom share a first dance, and smile as they lean in to touch noses.
+The bride and groom share a first dance, and smile as they lean in to touch noses in this candid photo by documentary wedding photographer Amy Milstein.

-A bride and groom wander by a used bookstore in the East Village in NYC in this documentary wedding photo.
+A bride and groom wander by a used bookstore in the East Village in NYC in this documentary wedding photo by Amy Milstein.

-In this documentary wedding photo, the bride, groom and their family take the bus from the Central Park wedding to their reception at a nearby restaurant.
+In this documentary wedding photo by Amy Milstein, the bride, groom and their family take the bus from the Central Park wedding to their reception at a nearby restaurant.

 I’d love to hear from you!